-The State Library holds one of the largest, free, public music lending collections in Australia.
-We hold over 70,000 scores and pieces of sheet music all available for you to borrow on Level 2 of the State Library.
+The State Library holds one of Australia's largest, free, public music lending collections.
+We hold over 70,000 scores and pieces of sheet music, all available for you to borrow on Level 2 of the State Library.

-The Music Collection contains sound recordings, sheet music, books, serials, ephemera, videos and DVDs, photographs, oral histories and websites.
-There’s also a comprehensive heritage collection of recorded Indigenous music from across the state covering both contemporary and traditional styles.
+The Music Collection contains sound recordings, sheet music, books, serials, ephemera, videos and DVDs, photographs, oral histories and websites, including 12 000 music and sound recordings.
+There's also a comprehensive heritage collection of recorded Indigenous music from across the state, covering contemporary and traditional styles.

 How to search the sheet music collection